Abandon Jakarta: Indonesia again mulls plan for new capital

 “The idea to move the capital city appeared long ago,” he said.
 “But it has never been decided or discussed in a planned and mature manner.”

-Improving Indonesia’s inadequate infrastructure has been Widodo’s signature policy and helped him win a second term in the April 19 presidential election.
+Improving inadequate infrastructure in the country of 260 million has been Widodo’s signature policy and helped him win a second term in elections earlier this month.

 Brodjonegoro said a new capital would require an area of 30,000 to 40,000 hectares (about 74,000 to 99,000 acres) and have a population of between 900,000 and 1.5 million.